 Flip the whole thing over, so that you're now looking at the underside of the Pi Zero.
 We've got a guide on how to solder Pi Zero pHATs here, so if you're unsure of how to solder then check that out for some tips.
 Solder each of the 40 pins, beginning with one of the corners and making sure that the header is straight before proceeding.
 If it's squint after soldering this first pin, then use your soldering iron to carefully re-melt the joint and straighten the header.
 You're aiming for a nice dome of solder that covers the whole of the copper ring surrounding the hole.

-We're using an extra long female header for the Explorer pHAT because it will give us enough extra pin protruding to solder the Zero LiPo on top.
+We're using an extra long female header for the Explorer pHAT because it will give us enough extra pin protruding to solder the LiPo SHIM on top.

 The female header will be going underneath the Explorer pHAT, so stick the pins on the header through from the bottom side of the board (the side without the big Explorer logo), so that they protrude through the top of the board.
 Again, a piece of Blu-Tack can help to hold the header in place on the underside of the Explorer pHAT.